-If you are pursuing an action (claimant) there are three types of claim:
+If you are pursuing an action (claimant) there are three types of claims:

-- A claim to recover money up to a maximum of £5,000
+- Claim to recover money up to a maximum of £5,000

-- A claim to have goods returned to you
+- Claim to have goods returned to you

-- A claim to have a contract completed as agreed
+- Claim to have a contract completed as agreed

 If the goods can’t be returned or the work is incapable of completion then there is normally an alternative claim for a sum of money to cover the loss sustained.